weaviate/weaviate-io/developers/weaviate/api/graphql/additional-properties.md

 <TryEduDemo />

-## Introduction

-GraphQL additional properties can be used on data objects in Get{} Queries to get additional information about the returned data objects.
-Which additional properties are available depends on the modules that are attached to Weaviate.
-The fields `id`, `vector`, `certainty`, `featureProjection` and `classification` are available from Weaviate Core.
-On nested GraphQL fields (references to other data classes), only the `id` can be returned.
-Explanation on specific additional properties can be found on the module pages, see for example [`text2vec-contextionary`](/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-contextionary.md#additional-graphql-api-properties).

-## Example
+## Overview

+Various 'additional properties', also called 'metadata', can be retrieved for objects.

+### Available additional properties

+The fields `id`, `vector`, `certainty`, `distance`, `featureProjection` and `classification` are available by default.

+Further additional properties may be available for each query, depending on the query type as well as enabled Weaviate modules.

+Note that only the `id` is available from cross-referenced objects.

+### Requesting additional properties

+In GraphQL queries, all additional properties to be retrieved can be set through the reserved `_additional{}` property.

+Each of the client libraries may handle this differently.
+See the examples below.

+### Usage example

 An example query getting the [UUID](#id) and the [distance](#distance).